teepanis/siam-quantum/docs/modules/uhf.md

 ### Building 1-Electron Matrix Elements

-Early in the subroutine, it proceeds to call subroutine inside `matrix.c` to compute matrix elements.
+Early in the subroutine, it calls subroutines inside `matrix.c` to compute matrix elements.
 For example, these lines of code computes the kinetic energy matrix elements.

 ```c
         /////////////////////////////////////////////